automl/neps/docs/analyse.md

     - `loss` (float): The loss value to be logged.
     - `current_epoch` (int): The current epoch or iteration number.
     - `write_summary_incumbent` (bool, optional): Set to `True` for a live incumbent trajectory.
-    - `writer_config_scalar` (bool, optional): Set to `True` for a live loss trajectory for each configuration.
+    - `write_config_scalar` (bool, optional): Set to `True` for a live loss trajectory for each configuration.
-    - `writer_config_hparam` (bool, optional): Set to `True` for live parallel coordinate, scatter plot matrix, and table view.
+    - `write_config_hparam` (bool, optional): Set to `True` for live parallel coordinate, scatter plot matrix, and table view.
     - `extra_data` (dict, optional): Additional data to be logged, provided as a dictionary.

-#### `extra_data` Dictionray Content Type

-There exist specific functions to be used with the extra_data argument in NePS which are the following:
+#### Extra Custom Logging

+NePS provides dedicated functions for customized logging using the `extra_data` argument.
+Note: Name the dictionary keys as the names of the values you want to log and pass one of the following functions as the values for a successful logging process.

-1- Extra Scalar Logging
+##### 1- Extra Scalar Logging

+Logs new scalar data during training.
+Uses `current_epoch` from the log function as its `global_step`.

 - **Signature:**
 ```python